awsdocs/aws-cdk-guide/v1/best-practices.md

 ## Construct best practices<a name="best-practices-constructs"></a>

 This section contains best practices for developing constructs\.
 Constructs are reusable, composable modules that encapsulate resources, and the building blocks of AWS CDK apps\.

-### Model your app through constructs, not stacks<a name="best-practices-constructs-model"></a>
+### Model with constructs, deploy with stacks<a name="best-practices-constructs-model"></a>

-When breaking down your application into logical units, represent each unit as a descendant of [https://docs.aws.amazon.com/cdk/api/v1/docs/constructs.Construct.html](https://docs.aws.amazon.com/cdk/api/v1/docs/constructs.Construct.html) and not of [https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_core.Stack.html](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_core.Stack.html)\.
-Stacks are a unit of deployment, and so tend to be oriented to specific applications\.
-By using constructs instead of stacks, you give yourself and your users the flexibility to build stacks in the way that makes the most sense for each deployment scenario\.
-For example, you could compose multiple constructs into a `DevStack` with some configuration for development environments and then have a different composition for your `ProdStack`\.
+Stacks are the unit of deployment: everything in a stack is deployed together\.
+So when building your application's higher\-level logical units from multiple AWS resources, represent each logical unit as a [https://docs.aws.amazon.com/cdk/api/v1/docs/constructs.Construct.html](https://docs.aws.amazon.com/cdk/api/v1/docs/constructs.Construct.html), not as a [https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_core.Stack.html](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_core.Stack.html)\.
+Use stacks only to describe how your constructs should be composed and connected for your various deployment scenarios\.

+If one of your logical units is a Web site, for example, the constructs that make it up \(Amazon S3 bucket, API Gateway, Lambda functions, Amazon RDS tables, etc\.\) should be composed into a single high\-level construct, and then that construct should be instantiated in one or more stacks for deployment\.

+By using constructs for building and stacks for deploying, you improve reuse potential of your infrastructure and give yourself more flexibility in how it is deployed\.

 ### Configure with properties and methods, not environment variables<a name="best-practices-constructs-config"></a>